Convergence Analysis of Distributed Optimization: A Dissipativity Framework: Incremental Dissipativity Approach

 Lemma~\ref{lem:network-diss-LMI} provides an LMI feasibility condition in decision variables $P_i, Q_i, S_i, R_i$, and $\alpha_i$ for fixed $\gamma$.
 The smallest feasible $\gamma$ can be found by bisection.
 In addition, for many algorithms, the matrices in \eqref{eq:sigma-tilde-LTI} have a Kronecker product structure that makes the number of decision variables of the LMIs independent of $n$; see \cite{Lessard_2022} for details.

 Suppose that the oracle $\varphi_i$ satisfies the incremental sector bound $s_{\varphi_i}(\Delta z_i, \Delta w_i)$ as in \eqref{eq:incr-bound}.
-Then, if the local LTI system $\Sigma_i$ is incrementally dissipative with respect to a supply rate of the form \eqref{eq:local-supply-rate}, we can conclude that \eqref{eq:sigma-tilde-LTI} interconnected with the oracle $\eqref{eq:sigma-tilde-oracle}$ is incrementally dissipative with respect to the supply rate
+Then, if the local LTI system $\Sigma_i$ is incrementally dissipative with respect to a supply rate of the form \eqref{eq:local-supply-rate}, we can conclude that \eqref{eq:sigma-tilde-LTI} interconnected with the oracle $\eqref{eq:sigma-tilde-oracle}$ is incrementally dissipative with respect to $s_{\textup{ext},i}(\Delta y_i, \Delta u_i)$.
 We can now use the ideas of \cite{Martinelli_QSR} to relate local parametric quadratic storage functions to the network structure as follows.

 \begin{theorem} Consider systems of the form \eqref{eq:sigma} for $i=1,2,\dots, N$, coupled via $u=My$.
 Assume that \begin{enumerate} \item each oracle $\varphi_i$ satisfies an incremental bound $s_{\varphi_i}(\Delta z_i, \Delta w_i) \leq 0$, where $s_{\varphi_i}$ is as in \eqref{eq:incr-bound} and \item there exist parameters $\alpha_i, Q_i, S_i, R_i$ as in \eqref{eq:local-supply-rate}, and $\gamma\in(0,1)$ such that each $\Sigma_i$ is incrementally dissipative with respect to $s_i$ with dissipation rate $\gamma$. \end{enumerate} Then, the interconnection is exponentially contractive with rate $\gamma$ if